U.S. Route 98 in Florida: Lake Okeechobee to Palm Beach Area

 US 98/441 prepares to run along the coast of Lake Okeechobee at the eastern terminus of SR 78 south of Okeechobee.

 US 98/441 runs straight south out of the Okeechobee City Limits, along with its hidden state roads 700 and 15 respectively.
 This trajectory continues until the routes reach Eagle Bay and the road encounters a T-intersection with State Road 78 on the northern shores of Lake Okeechobee.
 There, US 98/441 makes a sharp left turn to the northeast and then the southeast as it runs along the east side of the lake as well as the levee system protecting the coast.
 Along this segment, the two hidden state roads aren't exactly as hidden as they are in other parts of the state.
 Two suffixed alternate routes of hidden State Road 15 can be found in Up-the-Grove Junction before the route enters Martin County, where it remains along the east side of the lake.

+Upon crossing the Okeechobee-Martin county line, US 98 fully returns to east-west direction banners.
 As the route enters Port Mayaca, the road crosses a bridge over the St. Lucie Canal that returns to ground level at the interchange with State Road 76.
 Shortly after this, US 98/441 crosses the Martin-Palm Beach County line just north of a Florida East Coast Railroad grade crossing with no signs indicating the location of the border.
 Winding around the shores of the lake, the road eventually turns to the southwest.